-In addition to being a wonderful food plant, blueberry bushes are rather pretty.
+In addition to being an excellent food plant, blueberry bushes are rather pretty.
 Their glossy, dark green leaves turn bright red in fall.
 Small white or pink flowers turn into white berries that turn a bit bluer, day by day.
-Add them to a shrub border, mixed bed, or to pots on your porch or patio.
+Add them to a shrub border, mixed bed, or pots on your porch or patio.

 Where to Grow Blueberries